FamilyApps/ApesTogether/GROK_PROMPT_5D_GAP_LINES.md

 ## 🔴 **PROBLEM STATEMENT**

-The **5D chart displays long diagonal lines** connecting data points **across overnight gaps and weekends** (e.g., Friday 4 PM → Monday 9:30 AM).
-This creates visual clutter and makes the chart harder to read.
+~~The **5D chart displays long diagonal lines** connecting data points **across overnight gaps and weekends** (e.g., Friday 4 PM → Monday 9:30 AM).
+This creates visual clutter and makes the chart harder to read.~~ **FIXED via segment styling**

+**NEW ISSUE:** The gap lines are now gone (segment styling worked!), but the **x-axis displays dates/times when the market was CLOSED**.
+This creates empty space where no data points exist.

+**Current Behavior:**
+- Data points only exist for market days (Mon-Fri)
+- X-axis shows ALL dates including weekends and overnight hours
+- Result: Floating data points with empty space between them

+**Desired Behavior:**
+- X-axis should ONLY show dates/times when market was actually open
+- No empty space for closed market hours
+- Continuous x-axis with only market hours visible

-**Screenshot:** Attached (shows diagonal lines between days)
+**Screenshot:** Attached (shows floating data points with empty x-axis space)

 ---